More car-free adventures aroundNottinghamEast Midlands

 - Exit from Brewhouse Yard next to Ye Olde Trip to Jerusalem – possibly England’s oldest pub, carved out of the rock below the castle.

 - Turn left up Castle Road, past the bronze statue of Robin Hood, to reach the castle entrance at the top of the hill.
-The Castle Museum and Art Gallery is currently being revamped with plans to open again in 2020.
+The Castle Museum and Art Gallery is currently being revamped.

 - When it reopens, you can see some beautiful 17th-century Dutch paintings and works by famous 20th-century British artists, including Ben Nicholson, Edward Burra, L.S.
 Lowry and Stanley Spencer.